French Open 2023 – Ultimate Guide for Attending Roland-Garros 2023

 Transportation

 There is no direct access to the stadium entrances.
-All visitors must pass through one of the three Mandatory Checkpoints (PPO) in order to access the stadium entrances.
+All visitors must pass through one of the three Mandatory Checkpoints (PPO) to access the stadium entrances.
+Be sure to get the copy of the Roland Garros grounds map here, download it for your convenience.

 By Metro